Adaptive approximate Bayesian computation for complex models: Experiments on a toy example

 \section{Experiments on a toy example}

 We consider four algorithms: APMC, PMC, the SMC and the RSMC.
-Their implementations in R \citep{R} are available \footnote[1]{\url{http://motive.cemagref.fr/people/maxime.lenormand/script_r_toyex}}.
-We compare them on the toy example studied in \citet{Sisson2007} where $\pi(\theta) = \mathcal{U}_{[-10,10]}$ and $f(x|\theta) \sim \frac{1}{2}\phi\left(\theta,\frac{1}{100}\right)+\frac{1}{2}\phi\left(\theta,1\right)$ where $\phi\left(\mu,\sigma^2\right)$ is the normal density of mean $\mu$ and variance $\sigma^2$.
+Their implementations in R \cite{R} are available \footnote[1]{\url{http://motive.cemagref.fr/people/maxime.lenormand/script_r_toyex}}.
+We compare them on the toy example studied in \cite{Sisson2007} where $\pi(\theta) = \mathcal{U}_{[-10,10]}$ and $f(x|\theta) \sim \frac{1}{2}\phi\left(\theta,\frac{1}{100}\right)+\frac{1}{2}\phi\left(\theta,1\right)$ where $\phi\left(\mu,\sigma^2\right)$ is the normal density of mean $\mu$ and variance $\sigma^2$.
 In this example, we consider that $y=0$ is observed, so that the posterior density of interest is proportional to $\left(\phi\left(0,\frac{1}{100}\right)+\phi\left(0,1\right)\right)\pi(\theta)$.

 We structure the comparisons on two indicators: the number of simulations performed during the application of the algorithms, and the $\mathbb{L}_2$ distance between the exact posterior density and the histogram of particle values obtained with the algorithms.
 This $\mathbb{L}_2$ distance is computed on the 300-tuple obtained by dividing the support $[-10,10]$ into 300 equally-sized bins.
 We choose the $\mathbb{L}_2$ distance to compare the sample to the true posterior because it is a well-known accuracy measure easy to compute and a good indicator to compare different methods.

 We choose $N=5000$ particles and a target tolerance level equal to $0.01$.
 For the PMC algorithm we use a decreasing sequence of tolerance levels from $\epsilon_1=2$ down to $\epsilon_{11}=0.01$.
-For the SMC algorithm, we use $3$ different values for $\alpha$: $\{0.9,0.95,0.99\}$ and $M=1$ as in \citet{DelMoral2012}.
-For the RSMC algorithm we use $\alpha=0.5$ as in \citet{Drovandi2011}.
+For the SMC algorithm, we use $3$ different values for $\alpha$: $\{0.9,0.95,0.99\}$ and $M=1$ as in \cite{DelMoral2012}.
+For the RSMC algorithm we use $\alpha=0.5$ as in \cite{Drovandi2011}.
 To explore our algorithm, we test $9$ different values for $\alpha$: $\{0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9\}$, and $4$ different values for $p_{acc_{min}}$: $\{0.01,0.05,0.1,0.2\}$.
 In each case, we perform $50$ times the algorithm, and compute the average and standard deviation of the two indicators: the total number of simulations and the $\mathbb{L}_2$ distance between the exact posterior density and the histogram of particle values.
-We used as kernel transition a normal distribution parameterized with twice the weighted variance of the previous sample, as in \citet{Beaumont2009}.
+We used as kernel transition a normal distribution parameterized with twice the weighted variance of the previous sample, as in \cite{Beaumont2009}.